-When it comes to painting rooms in our house, I always go with flat paint because it minimizes the texture on our walls.
+When it comes to painting rooms in our house, I always go with flat paint because it minimizes the texture on our bedroom walls.
 (You can read more of my tips on painting textured walls here.)
-And as you can see in the photo below, it also makes the color appear slightly darker.
+And as you can see in the photo below, it also makes the bedroom color appear slightly darker.
 So I think the Comfort Gray would’ve been too dark for me.

 Note: I didn’t get on the ladder like that, it’s partially collapsed so we could get around it.

 To review, here’s what the bedroom looked like before.

 I think the color looks great with our white trim and bedding, cream headboard, carpet, and our dark wood nightstands and dresser.